divinity-m/Crescendo/dev_logs.md

 # Day 18 - Wednesday | In class & At home work #
 I decided to shorten the script.js file by creating a seperate file for all of the kebab-menu related code.
 This separated about 600 lines of code. \
 I've also added a new feature which allows users to drag their songs up and down a playlist.
 Adding the drag/drop mechanism was no issue, but I did have to research methods for reordering items in an array.
-For this feature I didn't want songs to swap places when they were moved around, I wanted them to simply "shift" up or down the playlist, while the songs around it shifted up or down by 1.
+For this feature I didn't want songs to swap places when they were dragged around, I wanted them to simply "shift" up or down the playlist, while the songs around it shifted up or down by 1.
 Thankfully I could do this easily by using `.splice()` to reorder the array of songs.

 Things Added:
  - A kebab-menu.js file